j-em/react-authorize-net/README.md

 ### \<AcceptHosted />

-This component aims to provide an easy-to-use and idiomatic React interface to [Accept Hosted](https://developer.authorize.net/api/reference/features/accept_hosted.html).
+This component allows you to create forms that are fully SAQ-A compliant, through an idiomatic and easy-to-use API.

+It is essentially a wrapper around [Accept Hosted](https://developer.authorize.net/api/reference/features/accept_hosted.html).

 #### Styling